 Visit Our Local Ice Arenas

-The Pullar Stadium was completed in December of 1939, at a cost of $181,000.00.
+The Pullar Stadium, the oldest ice arena in the Sault, was completed in December of 1939 at a cost of $181,000.00.
 The stadium was considered “state of the art”at that time.
 The project was made possible by a bequest of $70,000.00 in the will of Sophie Nolte Pullar.

 The Pullar Stadium contains 1,190,000 cubic feet of space.
 Embedded in the 5 ½ inch arena floor, which lays directly on the grounds without insulation, is 51,000 feet (9.6 miles) of one inch pipe with an additional mile of pipe in the machine room.
 The original refrigeration system required 36,000 pounds of calcium chloride to change the brine system.